For these virus-hunting scientists, the 'real gold' is what's in a mosquito's abdomen

 With that small hoard of insects in the tube, Rojop takes them on a quick drive to the lab, where they're plunged into a deep freezer that kills them but keeps their blood intact to sample and study.

 After 15 minutes, Rojop's colleague, Cecilia González, pours the mosquito carcasses onto a petri dish, which she then pushes under a microscope.
 She sorts them by species and zeroes in on females that have recently feasted.
-Morales spots one whose abdomen is swollen with blood.
+One mosquito's abdomen is swollen with blood.

 González puts that insect onto a piece of absorbent paper.
 Tweezers in hand, she takes off the head and carefully squeezes the mosquito.
 A tiny droplet of blood seeps out, soaking into the paper.
-This and other samples like it will be shipped to the University of Colorado for analysis.
+This and other samples like it will be shipped to the Ebel Lab at Colorado State University for analysis.

 Looking at that crimson dot, you can't help but wonder: Could some dreadful new virus be swimming in there?